SakshiSharma1209/Academy-Awards-Analysis/README.md

   * Merging data from various sources to create bigger data frames for analysis

 ## Machine Learning Model
 The project uses Random Forest to predict winner among a given set of nominees.
 It attains an accuracy of 88% for test and 92% for train set.
-The code also shows a consufion matrix which depicts the overall performance of the model.
+The code also shows a confusion matrix which depicts the overall performance of the model.

 ## Visualizations
 The code displays a number of plots which includes